ARCHER2-HPC/archer2-website/training/courses/index-21-22.md

 OpenMP is the industry standard for shared-memory programming, which enables serial programs to be parallelised using compiler directives.
 This course is aimed at programmers seeking to deepen their understanding of OpenMP and explore some of its more recent and advanced features.

 This two-day advanced course will cover topics including nested parallelism, OpenMP tasks, the OpenMP memory model, performance tuning, hybrid OpenMP + MPI, OpenMP implementations, and new features in OpenMP 5.
 Hands-on practical programming exercises make up a significant, and integral, part of this course.

+####  Advanced use of Code_Saturne

+*Course length: 1 day.
+Course level: advanced.*

+Code_Saturne is the free, open-source software developed and released by EDF to solve computational fluid dynamics (CFD) applications.
+This course will focus on the use of CFD for the prediction of fluid flow and heat transfer, including turbulence modelling, near wall modelling and conjugate heat transfer.

+####  Advanced use of LAMMPS

+*Course length: 1 day.
+Course level: advanced.*

+LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator) is a widely-used classical molecular dynamics (MD) code.
+This C++ code is easy to use, incredibly versatile, and parallelised to run efficiently on both small-scale personal computers and HPC clusters.
+As of 2018, LAMMPS has been used, to some degree, in over 14,000 publications in fields as varied as chemistry, physics, material science, granular and lubricated-granular flow, etc. This course will contain an in-depth discussion of the various packages LAMMPS offers and how to use them efficiently.